bardellis/8_weeks_dannys_challenge/Case Study #3 - Foodie-Fi/solution.md

 GROUP BY n_month WITH ROLLUP;
 ````

--- What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?
+2 What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?
--- churn/trial mes a mes sobre el resto

 ````sql
 SELECT